gvwilson/sensibleadventures/cloudherd/new.md

 *never* given second chances.

 A cold breeze whipped the sergeant's words across the square as he continued.
-"We finally made it back to the road, but the worst of our wounded couldn't go any further, so we left them in camp with a few of the able-bodied and came here for help."
+"The worst of our wounded couldn't go any further, so our commander made camp and sent us here for help."
 All traces of his earlier smile were gone.
-"That was the day before last.
-I pray they're still all right, but if they are, they won't be for much longer."
+"That was yesterday morning.
+I pray they are still safe, but if they are, they won't be for much longer."

 Grappa Gas broke the silence that followed.
 "So which side *are* you on?" he asked, his voice still loud but a notch less rude.